ottokruse/cdk-cicd/README.md

 # Then, somewhere in your CDK stack:
 setup_cicd(scope, id, pipelines=pipelines)

-# And :tata: now you have an AWS CodePipeline with all tha actions and stages in it, as per your spec
+# :tada: now you have an AWS CodePipeline with all the actions and stages you defined in your YAML
 ```